Characters of the Marvel Cinematic Universe: A–L: Odin Borson

 Odin Borson (portrayed by Anthony Hopkins), also known as Odin Allfather, is the ruler of Asgard, son of Bor, biological father of Hela and Thor, adoptive father of Loki, and husband of Frigga.
 He is based on Odin in Norse mythology.
 In 2013, he is removed from power by Loki and is placed under a spell to make him forget his past life before being put into a retirement home in New York City.
 He manages to break free of Loki's spell before heading to Norway instead of returning to Asgard, wishing to not be disturbed.
 When he is found by his sons, Odin warns them that his time has come and that Hela will be freed after his death.
 He bids them both farewell and soon disappears.
 He later briefly reappears in a vision, allowing Thor to realize that releasing Surtur and prompting Ragnarok is the key to stopping Hela.

-As of 2025, the character has appeared in three projects: the films Thor (2011), Thor: The Dark World, and Thor: Ragnarok (2017).
+As of 2026, the character has appeared in three projects: the films Thor (2011), Thor: The Dark World, and Thor: Ragnarok (2017).
 Alternate universe variants of Odin (voiced by Jeff Bergman) appeared in one project: the Disney+ animated series What If...?.

 Eli Bradley

-Eli Bradley (portrayed by Elijah Richardson) is the grandson of Isaiah Bradley.
+Elijah "Eli" Bradley (portrayed by Elijah Richardson) is the grandson of Isaiah Bradley.

-As of 2025, the character has appeared in one project: the Disney+ series The Falcon and the Winter Soldier.
+As of 2026, the character has appeared in one project: the Disney+ series The Falcon and the Winter Soldier.

 Isaiah Bradley

 Isaiah Bradley (portrayed by Carl Lumbly) is an elderly super soldier who served in the Korean War, during which time he was sent behind enemy lines to fight the brainwashed Bucky Barnes, whose metal arm he damaged.
-After rescuing other black super soldiers who were being held prisoner, he was imprisoned by the U.S. government and Hydra for 30 years, experimented on, and his existence kept a secret.
+After rescuing other Black super soldiers who were being held prisoner, he was imprisoned by the U.S. government and Hydra for 30 years, experimented on, and his existence kept a secret.
 A nurse helped him escape by forging his death and he went into hiding.
 By 2024, he lives in Baltimore with his grandson Eli Bradley.
 He refuses to help Sam Wilson and Barnes when they seek him out, revealing his hatred for the government and contempt for the idea of a Black man becoming Captain America.
 Later, after Sam officially takes the title, he uses his new influence to set up a memorial and statue for Bradley in the Smithsonian Institution as part of the existing "Captain America" exhibit.

 When Bradley accompanies Wilson on a visit to the White House, he seemingly attempts to shoot President Thaddeus Ross, but it is soon revealed that Bradley and others were brainwashed by Samuel Sterns as part of a conspiracy to discredit Ross.
 Once Sterns' role in the plot is exposed, Bradley is freed.

-As of 2025, the character has appeared in two projects: the Disney+ series The Falcon and the Winter Soldier; and the film Captain America: Brave New World.
+As of 2026, the character has appeared in two projects: the Disney+ series The Falcon and the Winter Soldier; and the film Captain America: Brave New World.